eda-ricercatore/gulyas-scripts/README.md

 	- Software licenses
 		* *MIT License*
 		* *GNU General Public License (GNU GPL)*
+	- guidelines
+		* Documentation about guidelines that I am following for my research, and for my research collaborators to know about.
 + references
+	- Currently deprecated.
 	- Information that I would need to enter information into my *BibTeX* database of references (i.e., publications).
 + sandbox